 Flora died in 1790, and was buried on the Isle of Skye.

 Legend has it that she asked to be buried wrapped in Prince Charlie’s bed sheet.

 The Glenfinnan Monument was erected by Alexander Macdonald in 1815, to mark the spot where Bonnie Prince Charlie had rallied his troops and raised his standard to signify the beginning of the 1745 Jacobite Rising.

 Situated at Loch Shiel, about 18 miles west of Fort William, this monument is a popular visitor attraction, in a picturesque setting, surrounded by mountains and woodlands.

 Cruises are available on the loch from March to October.
 You can also access good cycling routes, enjoy the panoramic views and spot some of Scotlands’ wildlife.

-The monument has a shop, snack bar, and visitor centre with displays, and features an audio programme about the campaign from Glenfinnan to Derby, and back to the final defeat at the historic Battle of Culloden Moor (the last battle on British soil).
+The monument has a shop, snack bar, and visitor centre with displays, and features an audio programme about the campaign from Glenfinnan to Derby, and back to the final defeat at the historic Battle of Culloden Moor (last battle to take place on British soil).